numberoverzero/bloop/docs/dev/internals.rst

         ...
     }

-Necessary Helpers
+Utility Functions
 -----------------

 Before we get started, there are a few helper functions that will keep the code cleaner; these mostly shuffle dicts into different dicts, pull out values, or drop the dynamo types from a dict to create lists or tuples.

-First, we'll use this in every algorithm, to pull specific fields out of the attribute blob to compare keys with:
+First, we'll use this to pull specific fields out of the attribute blob to compare keys with:

 .. code-block:: python

     def extract_key(key_shape, item):
+        """('a', 'b'), {'a': 'f', 'b': 'g', 'c': 'h'} -> {'a': 'f', 'b': 'g'}
+           (Doesn't pull out the ``c`` field)
+        """
         return {field: item[field] for field in key_shape}

-Next, there's a simple method to drop the dynamo_type from a dict and get the single value:
+Next, there's a simple method to drop the dynamo_type from a dict and get the single value.
+We need this because ``.values()`` of a key is still an iterable of dicts, and un-hashable:

 .. code-block:: python